matgott/js-notes/README.md

   - Steps:
     - Initialize the `scope chain`.
     - Create the `variable object`.
-    - Create the `arguments object`: Initialize the name and value a creates a reference copy.
+    - Create the `arguments object`: Initialize the name and value and creates a reference copy.
     - Scan the context for function declarations: For each function creates a property in the `variable object` which has a reference pointer to the function in memory.
 If the function exists already, pointer value will be overwritten.
-    - Scan the context for variable declarations: For each variable creates a property in the `variable object` and initialize the value as `undefined`.
+    - Scan the context for variable declarations: For each variable creates a property in the `variable object` and assign a memory address for it.
+Then initialize the value as `undefined` (or `uninitialized` for `let` and `const`).
 If the name already exists in the `variable object`, do nothin and continue scanning.
     - Determine the value of `this`.
 - ##### Activation / Code Execution Stage: Run the code in the context and assign variable values as the code is executed line by line.